mathewreny/mhrfs/README.md

 - Operates entirely within userland.
   - The mhrfs daemon exits when run as `root`.
   - SSH client and server connections are also in userland
-- Built using the well established SSH protocol.
+- Built using the well established SSH SFTP protocol.
   - Connections are encrypted end-to-end.
-  - Servers don't require custom daemons.
+  - Servers don't require special daemons.
 - Directory traversal programs are hindered by on demand mounting.
   - The `/mhr/` directory does not save history.
   - Tab completion only works once inside the remote home directory.